EBIvariation/vcf-validator/README.md

 If the ODB libraries were not found during the build, please run `sudo updatedb && sudo ldconfig`.
 Also, if ODB has been installed in a non-default location, the option `-DEXT_LIB_PATH=/path/to/external/libraries/folder` must be also provided to the `cmake` command.

-Binaries will be created in the `bin` subfolder.
+The VCF Validation Suite binaries will be created in the `build/bin` subfolder.

 ### macOS